firesmoker/DiabloSouls/README.md

 	abilities should probably become scenes
 	maybe i can get rid of the "is_locked" for enemies?
-	Pathfinding is non existent for both player and enemies no way to use mana
-	no abilities in combat other than basic attack, parry, counter, dodge parry / counter is not optimized for multiple enemies no counter and parry animations (maybe in the meantime - knockback? reverse step?)
+	Pathfinding is non existent for both player and enemies no abilities in combat other than basic attack, parry, counter, dodge, shoot projectile parry / counter is not optimized for multiple enemies no counter and parry animations (maybe in the meantime - knockback? reverse step?)
 	Artstyle is lacking